Bath fire station

-Bath fire station is located in Bathwick Street in Bath, Somerset, and operated by the Avon Fire and Rescue Service.
+Bath fire station was located in Bathwick Street in Bath, Somerset, and operated by the Avon Fire and Rescue Service.
 Design work commenced in 1937 by architect Alfred J. Taylor, but following his death in 1938, the bulk of the design was carried out by his daughter, Molly Taylor, in the Art Deco style.
 The fire station, which opened in July 1939, has been cited as a rare surviving example of a building designed by a woman in that era.

 The station has been expanded since with an adjoining ambulance station and additional workshops, offices and training spaces installed.
 In 2016 the fire service earmarked the site for redevelopment due to structural and functional issues.
 They have proposed to demolish the existing structures and construct a modern replacement.
 The proposal has been opposed by the Twentieth Century Society.

+The fire station was demolished in June 2026.

 History

 The local government of Bath had operated a fire brigade since at least 1915 when a fire station was established near to the Guildhall.
 Following the expansion of the brigade with new motorised vehicles the need for a larger fire station was identified in 1920.
 Plans did not proceed until the late 1930s when a site on Bathwick Street, formerly used as a landfill, was identified.
 Alfred J. Taylor was appointed architect in 1937 but died the following year and his daughter, Molly Taylor, was responsible for completing the majority of the design.
 The station was opened by Lieutenant-Colonel Sir Vivian Henderson in July 1939.
 Henderson remarked at the opening that the local authority had "I am glad that you have had the wisdom to employ as your architect a lady to design this building.
 As a married man I know full well the meaning of a woman’s touch, and for those who will have to work here it will be a comfort to have that same touch here".